jrandiny/yoga-slim7-ubuntu/readme.md

 There are three solutions:
 - Wait until the problem in amdgpu driver is fixed in newer kernel version
 - Wait until Lenovo adds an option in the UEFI to advertise S3 support (similar to the options available in Thinkpad)
+- Enabling S3 (with BIOS version 1.33 and after) (see below)
 - Modify the system to advertise S3 support (see below)

+#### Enabling S3 (with BIOS version 1.33 and after)

+*Shamelessly copied from [arch linux wiki](https://wiki.archlinux.org/title/Lenovo_ThinkPad_X1_Yoga_(Gen_3)#Enabling_S3_(before_BIOS_version_1.33))*

+Since of May 17, 2019, Lenovo released firmware 1.33, which let you enable legacy S3 sleep in UEFI/BIOS.
+You can find the option in ThinkPad Setup: Config -> Power and disable the option "Optimized Sleep State for Modern Standby".

+Optimized Sleep State for Modern Standby (after BIOS 1.35 the wording has changed to "Sleep State"):

+- Disabled: "legacy" S3 sleep (after BIOS 1.35 the wording has changed to "Linux")
+- Enabled: modern standby (after BIOS 1.35 the wording has changed to "Windows 10")

+By setting this option to "Disabled", a warning will appear.
+The warning describes that a reinstallation of your OS might be mandatory.
+Accept the warning and both Windows and Linux should work fine.
+You can do this step even if you already installed a patch to enable s3 sleep.
+After disabling the optimized sleep state in the bios, and if you did the method to enable s3 sleep before the 1.33 bios update, it is best to remove `GRUB_EARLY_INITRD_LINUX_CUSTOM="/acpi_override"` in your /etc/default/grub (if you placed that there before), and regenerate the grub cfg using `sudo update-grub`.
+Do not forget to remove the acpi_override file as well.

+Reboot and verify whether S3 is working by running:

+`# dmesg | grep -i "acpi: (supports"`

+You should now see something like this:

+`[    0.230796] ACPI: (supports S0 S3 S4 S5)`

 #### Advertise S3